aybry/bitte-impfe-mich/README.md

 Using this script might save you a couple of seconds compared to using the website manually.
 That could be the difference you need.

 ## Run the script
-To set the script going, simply run:
+To set the script going, simply open up a terminal in the repo's directory, and run:

 ```
 python bitte_impfe_mich.py